samuelduchesne/archetypal/docs/converter_bui.rst

         archetypal convert -i -t -d "/Users/Documents/NECB 2011 - Warehouse.idf" "/Users/Documents/WIP"

-    - ``--window-lib`` is the path of the window library (W74-lib.dat).
+    - ``--window_lib`` is the path of the window library (W74-lib.dat).
 This library must be in the same format as the Berkeley Lab library used by default in TRNBuild.
 If nothing is passed, the "W74-lib.dat" file available in the package "ressources" folder will be used.

     .. code-block:: python

         archetypal convert --window-lib "/Users/Documents/W74-lib.dat" "/Users/Documents/NECB 2011 - Warehouse.idf" "/Users/Documents/WIP"

-    - ``--trnsidf-exe`` is the path of the trnsidf.exe executable.
+    - ``--trnsidf_exe`` is the path of the trnsidf.exe executable.
 Usually located in the TRNSYS18 folder under "Building/trnsIDF/trnsidf.exe".
         If nothing is passed, the following path will be used : "C:TRNSYS18\\Building\\trnsIDF\\trnsidf.exe".

     .. code-block:: python